-The method results in a sequenced set of strategic improvement opportunity set of recommendations that can be fed into a facilitated Enterprise Architecture management construct (i.e. Program Management Office, Governance, supporting service).
-Meaning, we do tend to prescribe to enter in Segment Architecture level first:
+This method results in a sequenced set of strategic improvement opportunities.
+Also, a set of recommendations that can be fed into a facilitated Enterprise Architecture management construct (i.e. Program Management Office, Governance, supporting service).
+Meaning, we do tend to prescribe to enter into Segment Architecture level first:

 Source: OMB (FINAL_FEA_Practice_Guidance_2006121406.pdf)

-The Method development had its basis in developed a clear line of sight between needs from the business and an analysis of the program goals.
+The Method development had its basis developed with a clear line of sight.
+This line was between needs from the business and an analysis of the program goals.
 The method can be further reviewed in the blog on “Developing a Transformation Approach“.
-Also, its portfolio of products and services, process effectivity and efficiencies, and supporting workforce and systems, with an understanding of the capaital and operational investment for that total cost of ownership view.
+Also, its portfolio of products and services, process effectiveness and efficiencies, and supporting workforce and systems provide an understanding of the capital and operational investment for that total cost of ownership view.

-The program or segment view would be compared against other enterprise or common resources, patterns, and capabilities for improvements.
-These findings, based on where strategically the core team would seek opportunities to improve, would be analyzed for alternatives ways to address, progress, or resolve issues and provide a key set of sequenced recommendations aligned with the organizations capability to absorb the change and the organizations longevity factors for not addressing the change.
+The program or segment view would compare against other enterprise or common resources, patterns, and capabilities for improvements.
+These findings, based on where the core team would strategically seek opportunities to improve, would be analyzed for alternative ways to address, progress, or resolve issues and provide a key set of sequenced recommendations aligned with the organization’s capability to absorb the change and the organizations longevity factors for not addressing the change.

 In summary, some key tactics leveraged are:

-- Help the design be vet into client process, acquisition language and principles
+- Helping vet the design into the client process, acquisition language and principles

-- Assure a reasonable investment plan by aligning with executive directives
+- Assuring a reasonable investment plan by aligning with executive directives

-- Use the core principle best practice analysis built into design for implementers
+- Using the core principle best practice analysis built into the design for implementers

-- Collaborative based designs improve likelihood of implementation success
+- Collaborative based designs improving the likelihood of implementation success

 - Communications is primarily strategic outside of the core team to gauge interest and reaction i.e. Knowledge Management, Chess, Sun-Tzu, Movie Production

-The core principles, and a large portion of the analysis methods and tools has since been used as the core of the OMB’s Federal Segment Architecture Methodology (FSAM).
-As well, Xentity has been tapped by the OMB Chief Architect to support in further revisions of FSAM given Xentity’s hands on practitioner and thought leadership in the transformation space.
+The core principles, and a large portion of the analysis methods and tools, has since been used as the core of the OMB’s Federal Segment Architecture Methodology (FSAM).
+Also, the OMB Chief Architect brought in Xentity to support further revisions of FSAM.
+This is because Xentity’s hands-on practitioner and thought leadership in the transformation space.

-This method, which has been used to support over twenty blueprints at DOI and Bureaus, is now a federal standard for approach coordinated efforts for EA-driven change.
-As a specific example, Xentity has provided such support since 2007 to the USGS National Geospatial Program (NGP) in coordination with the USGS Science Strategy and NGP Strategic Plan development.
+This method supports over twenty blueprints at DOI and Bureaus.
+It is now a federal standard for approach-coordinated efforts for EA-driven change.
+For a specific example, Xentity has provided such support since 2007 to the USGS National Geospatial Program (NGP) in coordination with the United States Geological Survey (USGS) Science Strategy and the development of the NGP Strategic Plan.
 Xentity’s experience with USGS NGP gives a proven understanding of what it will take to support the USGS objective of implementing DOI Geospatial Modernization Blueprint recommendations for standardization and optimization of geospatial data and services.
-Xentity supported the collaboratively created and completion of four transformative and modernization blueprints in response, and is strongest positioned to support the shift towards executing, monitoring, and supporting the implementation of those blueprint recommendations.
+Xentity supported the collaborative creation and completion of four transformative and modernized blueprints in response.
+Also, we are in a strong position to support the shift towards executing, monitoring, and supporting the implementation of those blueprint recommendations.

 Using these tools, Xentity has supported DOI and USGS since 2003 in Enterprise Architecture.
-In such, in 2004, Xentity supported DOI in its first blueprints.
-In 2007 thru 2009, Xentity supported USGS achieve tactical modernization in its delivery services and planning functions.
-In 2009 through 2011, Xentity supported the creation of 4 modernization and transformation blueprints within USGS National Geospatial Program.
+As such, in 2004, Xentity supported DOI in the creation of its first blueprints.
+Then, in 2007 thru 2009, Xentity supported USGS’s efforts to achieve tactical modernization in its delivery services and planning functions.
+And, in 2009 through 2011, Xentity supported the creation of 4 modernization and transformation blueprints within USGS National Geospatial Program.
 Simply put, our methods have helped organizations in vastly different efforts over the years.